Igalia/explainers/css/has/has-style-invalidation.md

 In the style invalidation process, style-engine get features for the change, and invalidate elements in upward subtree of the changed element with invalidation sets.
 These are factors that can affect performance of a style invalidation.

  * Depth of the changed element
- * Number of subject features
+ * Number of rules
- * Number of simple features in a subject features
+ * Number of simple selectors in a compound selector for the subject element
- * Number of simple features in a feature for the change
+ * Number of simple selectors in a compound selector for the changed element
- * Matching operation of a simple feature in a subject feature
+ * Simple selector type in a compound feature for the subject element
- * Matching operation of a simple feature in a feature for the change
+ * Simple selector type in a compound feature for the changed element
- * Number of partial attribute features for an attribute name of the attribute change
+ * Number of attribute selector with same attribute name

 #### 4.2.1.
 Depth of the changed element
 ![Depth of the changed element](images/invalidation-factors-depth-of-the-changed-element.png)